What do I do?

 When your horse’s head is down while he is eating from a bucket, move the forelock out of the way and have a look straight down his head from his ears to his nose.
 You will notice the ears are not straight and in line.
 Traveling down, the eyes will be out of alignment with the one at a slightly different angle and lower than the other.
 You may see an ever so slight twist in the horse’s nose as you go down to the nostrils and the one nostril will be higher than the other.

 You can do the same exercise from the bottom up.
 Blow in your horses nostrils then look straight up the nose to the eyes and ears.
-You will observe the same miss-alignments.
+You will observe the same misalignments.

-A compressed cranium results in a compressed hypothalamus and pituitary gland, leading to chemical imbalances in your horse and therefore diseases such as Cushing’s and IR.
+A compressed cranium results in a compressed hypothalamus and pituitary gland, leading to chemical imbalances in your horse and therefore diseases such as Cushing’s and Insulin Resistance.